tai8292/react-native-template-ts/README.md

 Oozou: React native template for mobile app.

 ## Intro
-The project is super helpful to kick-start your next project at OOZOU, as it provides a lot of the common tools you may reach for, all ready to go.
+The project is super helpful to kick-start your next project, as it provides a lot of the common tools you may reach for, all ready to go.
 Specifically:
 - [Easy peasy](https://easy-peasy.vercel.app/): an abstraction of Redux
 - [React navigation](https://reactnavigation.org/): routing and navigation for mobile app
 - [React native splash screen](https://github.com/crazycodeboy/react-native-splash-screen)
-- [Base component](https://github.com/oozou/react-native-ui): base component develop by OOZOU's react native team

 ### Setting up your machine